 a rating of Baa2 or higher for long term obligations of the entity, as rated by Moody’s Investors Services.

-Whenever AGN decides to alter the acceptable credit rating, it will notify all affected Network Users of the acceptable credit rating or ratings as altered.
+Whenever Multinet decides to alter the acceptable credit rating, it will notify all affected Network Users of the acceptable credit rating or ratings as altered.

 For the purposes of paragraph (e), acceptable security will be:

-a bank guarantee, given by an Australian bank acceptable to MultinetAGN, for an amount of not less than Multinet’sAGN’s reasonable estimate of three months average Charges (calculated by reference to a 12 month period); or
+a bank guarantee, given by an Australian bank acceptable to Multinet, for an amount of not less than Multinet’s reasonable estimate of three months average Charges (calculated by reference to a 12 month period); or

-a guarantee of the Network User’s obligations given by an entity, acceptable to AGN, that has an acceptable credit rating (as defined above).
+a guarantee of the Network User’s obligations given by an entity, acceptable to Multinet, that has an acceptable credit rating (as defined above).

 Capacity Trading